ngs-docs/angus/admin/announcement.md

 - Python and bash shell scripting
 - cloud computing/Amazon EC2
 - basic software installation on UNIX
-- installing and running Trinity, BWA, Salmon, SPAdes, ABySS and other bioinformatics tools.
+- installing and running Trinity, BWA, Salmon, SPAdes, ABySS, Prokka and other bioinformatics tools.
 - querying mappings and evaluating assemblies
 - Materials from previous courses are available at http://angus.readthedocs.org/ under a Creative Commons/full use+reuse license.